sotolf2/tapet/README.md

 automatically change the wallpapers for you, but I hope to build that functionality into it as well.

+About the name, it's pretty simple, and silly, it's just the Norwegian word for wallpaper.

 ## Usage
     Tapet 0.1
     A wallpaper helper